 Now, if you are looking for something that will last - longer than a softshell or rain jacket - and can hold up in the worst wet weather, then you should buy a hardshell jacket.
 This mainly encompasses those in alpine environments where the weather changes quickly and you need fantastic protection.

 Types of Hardshell Jackets

 Now that we've learned all about different types of fabrics and how they compared during our testing, it's time to talk about different types of hardshell jackets.
 Some come with a built-in liner, others have liners that can be zipped in and out, while others (like the ones in this review) have no liners at all.
 The idea behind these liner-less shells is that it gives you more freedom to choose your layers and use them when you please.
 Some of these shells might come equipped with a powder skirt and are ideal for skiing or snow activities.
-The products in this review are designed with a more ascent-oriented focus, so they do not have built-in liners, zip out liners, or powder skirts.
+The products in this review are designed with a more ascent-oriented focus, so most do not have built-in liners, zip out liners, or powder skirts.
 Instead, they have features such as pockets that are positioned to accommodate wearing a harness or backpack that are more specialized for moving up the mountain.
 For your reading ease, we have divided the products in this review into three different categories.

 Heavy Duty: These are best for extended expedition-based trips, for big mountain guides, or for those who work or spend a lot of time in the backcountry (multiple days at a time).
 These shells prioritize durability, which means they are a little heavier and pretty much bomb proof.